“So Sad He Lost His Life But Guys If You Want To Be Gay There Are Safety Procedures To Follow” – Bobrisky Reacts To Gay Man Who Died Of an*l Cancer — Nigeria Today

 “So Sad He Lost His Life But Guys If You Want To Be Gay There Are Safety Procedures To Follow” – Bobrisky Reacts To Gay Man Who Died Of an*l Cancer

 Nigerian male Barbie, Bobrisky who was dragged by Nigerians after it was reported that popular Congo Brazaville gay man, Paul Arduad died of an*l cancer, has replied those tagging him to Paul’s death.
-He wrote on his Snapchat; “Aww so sad, He lost his life.”
-Bobrisky consoled with Paul, “But I wanna clear something to some …
+He wrote; “Aww so sad, He lost his life.”
+Bobrisky consoled with Paul, “But I wanna clear something to some idiot …

 The post “So Sad He Lost His Life But Guys If You Want To Be Gay There Are Safety Procedures To Follow” – Bobrisky Reacts To Gay Man Who Died Of an*l Cancer appeared first on INFORMATION NIGERIA.